coderefinery/documentation/content/tools.md

   [Markdown](https://commonmark.org/help/)
 - A great guide to README files: [MakeaREADME](https://www.makeareadme.com/)

-We will have a closer look at this in the {ref}`writing-readme-files` episode.
+For a closer look at this see the {ref}`writing-readme-files` episode.

 ---